uzuhenry/Dw1-Script-Decoder/README.md

 This is a tool to help anyone read and understand the game script for the game Digimon World for PSX.

 Open a DG.SCN file for any version and look up whatever you want!

-There's still some instructions which use is still unknown, i hope this tool allows to bring a little more light to those so we can fully map'em.
-Also, the decoder also shows raw data, this allows for debugging (there's still the chance to missreadings, it's hard to test on my own).

-You also have the option to hide raw data, or filter by a specific instruction type(godsend if you want to map text).

-The format for instructions on the list is as follows:

-{Instruction number} - {Script section} - {Hex offset} - {Instruction name}

-It doesn't handle MAPHEAD.SCN files for now.
-That's for another update ^^
+Only works with japanese and european scripts.

+For instructions on how to use this tool, check [the documentation](https://github.com/uzuhenry/DigimonWorld-Translation-set)

 # Thanks to: